apache/metron/metron-analytics/metron-profiler/README.md

 ## Configuring the Profiler

 The Profiler runs as an independent Storm topology.
-The configuration for the Profiler topology is stored in Zookeeper at  `/metron/topology/profiler`.
-These properties also exist in the the default installation of Metron at `$METRON_HOME/config/zookeeper/profiler.json`.
-The values can be changed on disk and then uploaded to Zookeeper using `$METRON_HOME/bin/zk_load_configs.sh`.
+The configuration for the Profiler topology is stored in local filesystem at `$METRON_HOME/config/profiler.properties`.
+The values can be changed on disk and then the Profiler topology must be restarted.

 | Setting   | Description   |
 |---        |---            |